Home - Bookapy Book Preview

 “But won’t weigh me down?”
 Darras asked, frowning slightly.

 “No. It’s made from a material our world calls mithril.
-It wasn’t available on your world.”
+It wasn’t available yet on your world.”

 “Not so fast,” Erren laughed.
-“There’s much you need to know, plus rest a while and have a look around.”
+“There’s much you need to know, plus rest and look around.”

 “Guess that was a bit impulsive,” Darras chuckled.

 “Just a bit.
-Besides, I get to show off my home as well as enjoy the company of someone who isn’t seemingly overwhelmed by my presence,” she said with a smile.
-“You’ll be able to understand and speak any language you hear,” Erren began as they both stood and she linked her arm through his.
-“That said, certain races are not going to be… pleasant with you as they don’t particularly like Humans or Humanity… or anyone else, come to that.”
+Besides, I get to show off my home and enjoy the company of someone who isn’t seemingly overwhelmed by my presence,” she said with a smile.
+“You’ll be able to understand and speak any language you hear,” Erren began as they stood, and she linked her arm through his.
+“That said, certain races are not going to be… pleasant with you as they don’t particularly like humans or humanity… or anyone else, come to that.”

 “But I’ll still have missions amongst them?”

 “Yes.
 They won’t try to kill you on the spot… well… most of them.
-But you’ll struggle to get good service or information out of them.”
+But you’ll struggle to get good service or information from them.”

 “And you’ll frown if I get aggressive, I take it?”

 “Only amongst some nobility.
-Yes, your targets will include them as these shadows seem to infiltrate amongst them seeking to further corrupt the already corrupted.”
+Yes, your targets will include them as these shadows seem to infiltrate amongst them, seeking to corrupt the already corrupted further.”

 “I assume there are some good nobles?”